EFWob/RetroRadio/README.recover2.md

   _nvs.key = value_.
 There is a syntactical difference: the former does not interpret _value_ in any case, while in the latter, if
   _value_ starts with '@', then _value_ (without leading '@') is considered to be a key-name by itself and is exchanged with the content of the resulting search for the dereferenced key.
 - There is a command _ram_ now to set an RAM-Entry.
-Syntax is equivalent for the _nvs_-command above.
+Syntax is equivalent to the _nvs_-command above.
 - In both cases, if _key_ exists the value associated to set key will be replaced.
 Otherwise the _key_-_value_-pair will be created and stored.
 - Example:
   * _ram.tst1 = 42_ will create a RAM-Entry with _key_ == _tst_ and _value_ == _'42'_